siggnal460/nixos-config/README.md

     etc.
   - shared: Modules that have functionality which is shared among other modules.

+Note that /etc/nixos and all recursive files should be owned by root:wheel to maximize security and for the auto-update service to work.

 ## Timer Schedule

 | Process                             | Time      |